Assess chances

 Language tests for immigration to Canada

-Which exams are recognized, how to choose the right test, and what scores are needed for immigration
+Which English exams are recognized, how to choose the right test, and what scores you need for immigration

-It's almost impossible to immigrate to Canada without knowing the language, as it makes it difficult to find work, negotiate housing costs, enroll children in daycare, and deal with many other everyday issues.
+It's almost impossible to immigrate to Canada without knowing the language, as it's difficult to find a job, negotiate rent, enroll children in daycare, and deal with many other everyday issues.
 If you're just thinking about immigrating to Canada, start learning the language as soon as possible.

 Canada is a bilingual country: 76% of its residents speak English and 22% speak French.
 You can increase your chances of immigration if you know both languages.